ipspace/netlab/docs/netlab/config.md

 ## Selecting Configuration Template

-**netlab config** uses these steps trying to find the configuration template for individual lab devices:

-* Combine template name with `ansible_network_os` and `.j2` suffix
-* Use template name as specified
-* Add `.j2` suffix to the template name.

-The first step allows you to create a set of templates to deploy the same functionality to lab devices running different network operating systems.
-The last step allows you to specify just the template name without the `.j2` suffix.
+When the configuration template specified in **netlab config** command is not a Jinja2 template, the command tries to find the configuration template for individual lab devices using `netlab_device_type` or `ansible_network_os` Ansible variable, allowing you to create a set of templates to deploy the same functionality to lab devices running different network operating systems.

+See [](../dev/config/deploy.md) for more details.

 ## Limiting the Scope of Configuration Deployments